-While living in Sulphur Springs, Florida, Singleton murdered Roxanne Hayes in 1997.
-Hayes was 31 years old and a mother of three.
+While living in Sulphur Springs, FL, Singleton murdered a 31-year-old mother of three named Roxanne Hayes in 1997.
 Singleton was arrested at the scene, covered in blood, after a neighbor called to report an assault.
-Mary Vincent chose to testify in court against him, sharing what happened to her with the jury, and facing her attacker nearly 20 years later.
+Mary Vincent chose to testify in court against him, sharing what happened to her with the jury and once again facing her attacker nearly 20 years later.

 Singleton was convicted and sentenced to death for first-degree murder.
 He died of cancer while in prison in 2001.

 In 1998, Vincent went to Washington, D.C. to testify in favor of a congressional bill called the No Second Chances for Murderers, Rapists, or Child Molesters Act.
-While appearing in front of members of Congress, Vincent shared details of her attack and how Singleton’s lenient sentence allowed him to kill Roxanne Hayes nearly 20 years later.
+While appearing in front of members of Congress, Vincent shared details of her attack and how Singleton’s lenient sentence allowed him to kill Roxanne Hayes nearly 20 years later after her own survival.
 She concluded with this:

 “I have now obtained the long overdue psychological counseling to help me get over my nightmares and fear.
 Yet, sometimes I still feel like that confused 15-year-old runaway trapped in the body of a 35-year-old mother of two.
 No one should ever have to go through what I went through or what the children of Roxanne Hayes will go through without their mother.”